-- not cook or use any machinery - not drink alcohol. - not make any important decisions, even if they think they feel okay - avoid posting on social media/public forums.
+- not be responsible for children or other people in their care - not drive a vehicle or ride a bicycle - not cook or use any machinery - not drink alcohol. - not make any important decisions, even if they think they feel okay - avoid posting on social media/public forums.